o-sec/powervoodoo/README.md

 -  Generates a variety of oneliner stagers to deliver the payloads effectively
 -  Launch an HTTP server to host payloads for download on the target machine
 -  Open a Netcat listener to catch incoming reverse shell connections
--  Change themes by commenting/uncommenting a line in the top source code
+-  Change themes by commenting/uncommenting a line at the top of the source code

 ### Prerequisites:
 install the needed packages: